Best Mattress for Back Pain

-It’s a good idea to start with a visit to your doctor or a licensed chiropractor to discuss your exact symptoms and if you should seek chiropractic care to correct them.
+It’s a good idea to start with a visit to your doctor, physical therapist, or a licensed chiropractor to discuss your exact symptoms and if you should seek care to correct them.

 Ask what you can do to lessen and alleviate your back problems, which may include weight limits on what you can carry or changes to your exercise and diet.
 An expert should be able to help you narrow down what factors in your life are contributing to your back pain and suggest ways to reduce their influence.